blaine-t/studors/docs/oauth_setup.md

 Copy the client ID and client Secret into the .env file for the project

-Now you should be able to use Google OAuth in the project as soon as the URIs goes through Google's servers
+Now you should be able to use Google OAuth in the project as soon as the URIs propagate in Google's servers